 As our kids grow up, there are hundreds of little but significant conversations that we need to have.
-Like chats about which team we support, or why it’s ok for Dad to swear sometimes and the crucial conversation about keeping quiet about your age when we’re trying to sneak you in somewhere that’s free if you’re “under 12”.
+Like chats about which team we support, or why it’s okay for Dad to swear sometimes and the crucial conversation about keeping quiet about your age when we’re trying to sneak you in somewhere that’s free if you’re “under 12”.

-Here are the four steps to having a good conversation about important stuff with your kid
+All you need to know are the rules.
+Here are the four steps to having a good conversation about important stuff with your kid.